wooden speed boats & cruisers marine electronics & electrical ac/dc energy systems marine inboard propulsion

 I switched the engine off, took the spark plug out in cylinder #1, put a thin screwdriver in the cylinder, turned the crankshaft pulley twice to see were TDC was.
 After that having validated, I put a little yellow tip of paint at zero on the ignition pointer and a yellow stripe at 12 deg., on the crank shaft pulley.
 This engine was ready for a ride.

 When I rebuild this engine, I reused most parts.
 All new parts were kept standard.
-The cylinders got 0.30 overbore, new cast-iron! pistons and new rings for sure.
+The cylinders got 0.30 overbore, new alu alloy pistons with rings.
 All new valves, valve seats, guides and seals, due to two broken valve springs and bended valves.

 The camshaft and crankshaft remained in their original bores, nothing tapered, reused the original bearings and seals.
-Entire clean-up of block, cylinder head and parts.
-For sure, new cylinder head gaskets and all other gaskets wherever required, together with bolts and nuts.
+Entire clean-up of block, cylinder head and other parts.
+No doubt, to apply new cylinder head gaskets and all other gaskets wherever required, together with bolts and nuts.

 This was my first Chris Craft 283 engine rebuild (1978).
 I had done some 4-cylinder engines before, but this engine was big!

-You can read, that with this project, I combined several activities to bring a new life in a wooden speed boat again.
+With this project, I combined several activities to bring new life in a wooden speed boat again.
 I was 15 years old, loved to waterski then...

 William Adrian